Avoid Identity Theft Scams

 • Keep informed.
 Visit the Federal Trade Commission's website at http://www.consumer.gov/idtheft/ for more information.

 • Always be cautious when providing your personal financial information and ensure the request is legitimate.
 Do not pre-print or hand-write your Social Security Number on checks.
 Do not provide personal financial information if prompted to do so by an unsolicited email—no legitimate business would lightly request that information.
+Be aware of your surroundings and think before you immediately respond to requests that may seem suspect, so you can make sure they are legitimate.
+Do not answer phone calls, texts, social media messages, or email from numbers or people you do not know.

 • Online: www.annualcreditreport.com